cioos-atlantic/ocean-data-workshop/DATA_MANAGEMENT.md

 The Climate and Forecast Conventions defines a 'canonical unit' for each variable, which is necessary for compliance with this standard.
 Your variable must be either 1) in the canonical unit (e.g., Kelvin), or 2) in a format that is easily convertible to this unit (e.g., Celsius).
 As with variable names, it is important to use common names for units.
 You can explore this vocabulary in the [UDUNITS2 Database](https://ncics.org/portfolio/other-resources/udunits2/).
 In most cases, there is software that will perform the conversion for you.

 As with standard variable names, BODC has also defined units, using the P06 vocabulary.
 Depending on your region you may consider using P06 units instead of, or in addition to UDUNITS.
+You can search for appropriate units for the variables in your dataset using the [BODC P06 search on NVS.](https://vocab.nerc.ac.uk/search_nvs/P06/)